-The Organization leases office space under a month-to-month operating lease agreement.
-The agreement provides for monthly payments of \$845 and \$1,015 for 2019 and 2018, respectively.
-Rent expense under this lease totaled \$8,765 for the year ended December 31, 2019 and \$12,612 for the year ended December 31, 2018.
+The Organization leased office space under a month-to-month operating lease agreement.
+The agreement provided for monthly payments of \$845 for 2019.
+Rent expense under this lease totaled \$8,765 for the year ended December 31, 2019.
+This lease agreement was terminated during 2019.